 A service area in this location was proposed by Roadchef in 1994, but that plan was overthrown.
 Other sites around M5 J12 had been considered, and Bryant (Central) had a plan for a service area at M5 J11A rejected in 2001.

 Westmorland came forward with a new plan for a service area to be built on the 1994 site.
-This promoted strong local objections: residents said the area of outstanding beauty and archaeological heritage should be protected, and they doubted the grass roof concept would make much difference.
+This provoked strong local objections: residents said the area of outstanding beauty and archaeological heritage should be protected, and they doubted the grass roof concept would make much difference.
 They formed the Campaign Against Motorway Service Areas (CAMSA).

 The Highways Agency did raise concerns with the proposal's ambitious support for local produce, as they felt the service area was going to become a destination, and this was against the regulations at the time.

-It was set to cost around £30million and create 300 jobs.
+The project was set to cost around £30million and create 300 jobs.
 After a delay, construction began on the northbound site in March 2013, and this side opened on 7 May 2014.
 It was advertised as "a rare breed of motorway service - dedicated to local food, farming and local community".
 It soon acquired its own fanbase, with many people suggesting the "posh" experience was worth making a journey for alone.

 Construction on the southbound side began in June 2014, and this side eventually opened on 19 May 2015.